-We have just introduced CIMA to our online learning portfolio, but what is it?
+We recently introduced CIMA to our online learning portfolio, but what is it?
 In this guide, we’ll explain the qualification and hopefully inspire you to study.

 CIMA stands for The Chartered Institute of Management Accountants.
 It’s the world’s leading, and largest, professional body of management accountants.
 The main focus of a management accountant is to analyse information to advise business strategy.

 CIMA is a globally recognised qualification, so it opens so many doors to you when you’re considering a career path.
 As a Chartered Management Accountant you’ll be looking at an average salary of around £65,000* once qualified, depending on where you work, and which industry you’re in.
 Not to be sniffed at.

 CIMA is made up of four levels and awards.
 You will be credited with an award when you finish a level:

 Certificate in Business Accounting is the very start of the journey if you’re new to accountancy.
 There are no entry requirements but you’re expected to have good Maths and English skills – ideally GCSE C/4 or above.
 At this level you’ll learn about the basics of business economics, management and financial accounting, and ethics.
 It takes about 12 months to complete, although as with any level you can go faster or slower than this.
 CIMA Certificate in Business Accounting is a qualification in its own right, and doesn’t necessarily need to be followed up by completing the Professional qualification.